compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 ## Task

+Write down the typing rules for each of the types in your language; both for ground types (primitives like integers, booleans, strings etc.) and function types.
+If you've implemented multi-argument functions, think carefully about how you're going to type this.

 Add a new data structure to represent types in your language.
-It should support any primitives you've implemented (integers, boolean, strings etc.), as well as function types.
-If you've implemented multi-argument functions, think carefully about how you're going to type this.
+It should correspond to all of the types you have in your language.

 You should also add a data structure for typing contexts, mapping names to types.